pafernanr/sosdiff/README.md

 To compare them `sosdiff` reads the file `sos_reports/sos.json` and lists the differences:
 - [-] Plugin is missing on sosreport2.
 - [--] Entity is missing on sosreport2.
-- [---] File/Command-output is missing on sosreport2.
+- [---] File is missing on sosreport2.
 - [%] File content is different.
 Optionally show `diff` command output.
 - [+] Plugin is present on sosreport2 but it isn't on sosreport1.
 - [++] Entity is present on sosreport2 but it isn't on sosreport1.